Christopher-I/UNICEFConnectKids/README.md

     -ISPs and Schools apply to be part of the Dapp and are approved by an admin (to prevent spamming of the network and ensure all participants are real).

+    -All participants can use basic ethereum based tools such as metamask  and etherscan.

 <h3 name="AdditionalMechanisms">Additional Mechanisms</h3>

     -The current ISP provider is chosen by a bidding system via a smart contract based on quality of service it promises to provide( faster download/upload speeds) and its previous history of perfomance.
 This way the best service providers over time will have a bidding advantage.